-6.2 Five-Year Financial Analysis .218 6.3 Audit Committee's Report for the Most Recent Year .
-221 6.4 Financial Statements for the Years Ended December 31, 2022and 2021, and Independent Auditors' Report 222 6.5 Any financial distress experienced by CDF or its affiliated enterprises and impact on 0.5 CDF's financial status, in the latest year up till the publication date of this annual report: 475 X / T T D of Firm in Constitution Firm in Duction and Disk Management V 11. v of Financial Conditions, Financial Performance, and Risk Management 7.1 Analysis of Financial Status 7.2 Analysis of Financial Performance 7.3 Analysis of Cash Flow 7.3.1 Remedy for Cash Deficit and Liquidity Analysis 7.3.2 Improvement plan of Illiquidity 7.4 7.3.3 Cash Flow Analysis for the Coming Year 7.4 Major Capital Expenditure Items. .4/8 7.5 Investment Policy in the Most Recent Year, Causes of Profit or Loss and Improvement Plans, and Investment Plans for the Coming Year 7.5.1 Investment policy in the most recent year 7.5.2 Causes of profit and improvement plans7.5.3 Investment plans for the coming year 7.6 Evaluation of risk management practices, on a consolidated basis, for the last year up .
-4/2 7.0 470 until the publication date of this annual report .4/9 7.0.1 Kisk management trainework and policies of the Company and its subsidiaries 479 7.6.2 Methods adopted by the Company and its subsidiaries for the assessment and .
-4// control of risks, and disclosure of quantified risk exposures .
-480 7.6.3 Financial impacts and responsive measures in the event of changes in local and foreign regulations .
-488 7.6.4 Financial impacts and responsive measures in the event of technological or industrial changes 400 7.6.5 Impacts and responsive measures in the event of change in corporate image of .
-490 the financial holding company and subsidiaries .
-491 7.6.6 Expected benefits, risks and responsive measures of planned mergers or , - acquisitions .
-491 7.6.7 Risks and responsive measures associated with concentration of business activities .
-492 7.6.8 Impacts, risks, and responsive measures following a major transfer of shareholding by directors, supervisors, or shareholders with more than 1% ownership interest 492 7.6.9 Impacts, risks and responsive measures associated with a change of , management .
-492 7.6.10 Litigious and Non-Litigious Matters: 7.6.11 Other key risks and responsive measures 7.7 Risk Management and Response Mechanism .
-494 7.8 Other Major Events VIII. .
-Speci l Disclosure .
-496 8.1 Summary of Affiliated Companies .
-496 8.1.1 Organizational Chart 8.1.2 Backgrounds of affiliated enterprises 8.1.3 Common Shareholders among Controlling and Controlled Entities 8.1.4 Backgrounds of directors, supervisors and presidents of affiliated enterprises: .
-504 as of the publication date of annual report.
-Unit: shares; 505 as of the profitation date of aiman report.
-Onto shares,
+6.2 Five-Year Financial Analysis 218 6.3 Audit Committee's Report for the Most Recent Year 221 6.4 Financial Statements for the Years Ended December 31, 2022and 2021, and Independent Auditors' Report 222 6.5 Any financial distress experienced by CDF or its affiliated enterprises and impact on CDF's financial status, in the latest year up till the publication date of this annual report: 475 VII.
+Review v of Financial Conditions, Financial Performance, and Risk Management 7.1 Analysis of Financial Status 7.2 Analysis of Financial Performance 7.3 Analysis of Cash Flow 1.5 7.3.1 Remedy for Cash Deficit and Liquidity Analysis 7.3.2 Improvement plan of Illiquidity 7.3.3 Cash Flow Analysis for the Coming Year 478 7.4 Major Capital Expenditure Items 478 7.5 Investment Policy in the Most Recent Year, Causes of Profit or Loss and Improvement Plans, and Investment Plans for the Coming Year 7.5.1 Investment policy in the most recent year 7.5.2 Causes of profit and improvement plans 7 (7.5.3 Investment plans for the coming year 4/9 7.6 Evaluation of risk management practices, on a consolidated basis, for the last year up 470 until the publication date of this annual report 4/9 7.0.1 Risk management namework and ponces of the company and its subsidiaries 479 7.6.2 Methods adopted by the Company and its subsidiaries for the assessment and control of risks, and disclosure of quantified risk exposures 480 7.6.3 Financial impacts and responsive measures in the event of changes in local and 400 foreign regulations7.6.4 Financial impacts and responsive measures in the event of technological or 488 industrial changes 490 7.6.5 Impacts and responsive measures in the event of change in corporate image of the financial holding company and subsidiaries 491 7.6.6 Expected benefits, risks and responsive measures of planned mergers or acquisitions 401 7.6.7 Risks and responsive measures associated with concentration of business 491 activities 492 7.6.8 Impacts, risks, and responsive measures following a major transfer of shareholding by directors, supervisors, or shareholders with more than 1% 402 ownership interest.7.6.9 Impacts, risks and responsive measures associated with a change of 492 management 492 7.6.10 Litigious and Non-Litigious Matters: 7.6.11 Other key risks and responsive measures 494 7.7 Risk Management and Response Mechanism 7.8 Other Major Events VIII. .
+Specia l Disclosure 8.1 Summary of Affiliated Companies 8.1.1 Organizational Chart 8.1.2 Backgrounds of affiliated enterprises8.1.3 Common Shareholders among Controlling and Controlled Entities 8.1.5 Common Shareholders among Controlling and Controlled Entities 504 as of the publication date of annual report.
+Unit: shares; 505 - · · · ·